axnyang/CS401/index.md

     '''

+    # Initialize and raise error in case the lists lenghts do not match

     lyrics_not_found = []
     if (len(artists_list) == 0 or len(songs_list) == 0):
         raise ValueError('The provided artists list or songs list is empty')